krestjaninoff/dashing-elk-monitor/README.md

  with a default LogStash mapping.
 Also, it wants you to add an additional field, which allows us to distinguish one service from another - `app.id` (see `elk-client.rb` for ES query example).

-It uses Consul as a key/value storage for known errors.
-The only reason for that - we already use it for another purposes, plus
- Consul has a nice and simple UI (what is very important if you want your QA to manage the issues instead of you).
+You can use two different backends to persist and manage the list of known errors: a plain text file and Consul key/value storage.
+Why Consul?
+Just because we already have it in our infrastructure, it supports k/v and has a pretty UI (what is very important if you want your QA to manage the issues instead of you).

 Inspired by https://github.com/Shopify/dashing